cecoeco/HTMLTables.jl/README.md

 ### Functions
 Reading HTML tables:
-- `HTMLTables.get` reads an HTML table as a string.
+- `HTMLTables.get` reads an HTML table as a string based on the given index.
+- `HTMLTables.getall` extracts all tables from an HTML document or website.
-- `HTMLTables.read` extracts data from HTML tables.
+- `HTMLTables.read` extracts the data from an HTML table using a sink function.
+- `HTMLTables.readall` extracts the data from all tables of an HTML document or website.

 Writing HTML tables:
 - `HTMLTables.table` uses the Tables.jl interface to write an HTML table as a string.